metabase/metabase/docs/data-modeling/field-types.md

 ## Financial

 Financial field types tell Metabase to treat the field's values as money.
 If you select any of the financial field types, Metabase will ask which currency you want to use.
+Metabase treats each of the following types as money, their differences are purely semantic.

 - **Cost**
 - **Currency**